eduardo-robles/LibroBox-site/_posts/2014-08-06-Installing-Minidlna.md

 date: '2014-08-06'
 ---

+**Update**
+_I have been testing this feature and found it unstable for normal everyday use.
+I'm not sure yet what is the issue but it may be some misconfigured settings.
+Either way I suggest to not use unless you want some instability issues or want to simply test this feature._

 This past week I decided to try to install _MiniDLNA_ on my _LibroBox_.
 I got the idea after stumbling on a thread on the _LibraryBox_ Google Groups group.
 The installation did not seem difficult if you installed _LibraryBox_ via the "auto-install" feature.
 The installation is literally downloading a ZIP file and editing a single file.
 So let's get to installing _MiniDLNA_ on your _LibraryBox_!
 Disclaimer, make sure you have an internet connection just in case someting goes wrong you can find help.